 When the training began, my manager casually knocked on my office door and remarked, “Why do we have 30% nursing grads in our trainee population?”
 When the request came in, there were no specific directions NOT to hire nursing grads or students, was my response.
 His question stems from the prejudice that nurses/nursing students are untrustworthy when it comes to tenure.
 Knowing my employer, I assumed his assumption was hearsay, despite the fact that in some call centers, recruiting nurses and nursing students is a no-no; their data demonstrated that the bias is validated.
 When the proposal was authorized (by him), I informed him that there was no particular request not to hire nursing graduates or students.
 He bowed his head, defeated.
 That conversation taught us both a lot.

 The truth is that this bias is widespread and does not simply affect nursing grads.
 This perception, however, is supported by evidence.
 Furthermore, everyone who changes industries will have to answer the question, “Why did you not continue that course/profession?”

 Here’s an example of a reaction that wowed me:

-“It was my parent’s decision for me to take the said course, but if you were to ask me then, I would have taken either psychology or management.
-I knew at the back of my mind that by the time I graduated, the field will be saturated with nurses and finding a job will be a real challenge.
-I was right.
-I am happy that I finished a course but I am also afraid that reality has caught up with me and pursuing my course is not only a far-fetched option, it is no longer practical.
-My career shift is a result of two things: that the call center industry is the most viable, and two, that my belief in life is akin to customer service.
-I believe that this is the industry where I will best thrive, that is why I am applying as a call center agent and no longer as a nurse.”
+“My parents chose the course for me, but if you had asked me at the time, I would have chosen either psychology or management.
+I knew in the back of my mind that there would be a lot of nurses by the time I graduated, and finding a job would be a tremendous issue.
+I was correct.
+I’m glad I finished a course, but I’m also scared that reality has caught up with me, and continuing my studies is not only a pipe dream, but it’s also no longer a viable alternative.
+My professional change stems from two factors: first, that the call center industry is the most sustainable, and second, since my life philosophy is similar to customer service.
+I believe that this is the industry in which I would succeed, which is why I am applying as a call center agent rather than a nurse.”